-General Learning Strategies · Strategies for Success in Secondary School · Open · GLS10 management skills, and interpersonal and teamwork skills to improve their learning and achievement in school, the workplace, and the community.
+General Learning Strategies · Strategies for Success in Secondary School · Open · GLS10

+This course focuses on learning strategies to help students become better, more independent learners.
+Students will learn how to develop and apply literacy and numeracy skills, personal management skills, and interpersonal and teamwork skills to improve their learning and achievement in school, the work-place, and the community.
 The course helps students build confidence and motivation to pursue opportunities for success in secondary school and beyond.